 is an experimentalist,

 writer, director, performer, artist and founder of The Development, an underground, multi-faceted studio based in New York City.
 Elster's work offers a deep and direct awareness of the human condition and our current world crisis.
-Elster compulsively penetrates depth while both antagonizing and playing with the boundaries in film and mixed mediums.
-She has collaborated with such artists as David Bowie and Yoko Ono.
+Elster compulsively penetrates depth, while both antagonizing and playing with the boundaries in film and mixed media.
+She has collaborated with such artists as the late David Bowie and Yoko Ono.

-Most recently Elster wrote a campaign in supoort of Net Neutrality with Gloria Steinem, and has been doing music and performance art at New York City locations such as the New Museum (group show including performance art by Jonas Mekas), Cornelia Street Cafe, Catinca Tabacaru, Salon Stux West, and West Park.
+Elster has been doing music and performance art at New York City locations such as the New Museum (group show including performance art by Jonas Mekas), Cornelia Street Cafe, Catinca Tabacaru, Salon Stux West, and West Park.
 Her video art was exhibited in such galleries as Central Booking (group show including work by such artists as Carolee Schneemann and the late Kate Millett) and the New Museum in a show about death, curated by Heide Hatry with artists such as Jonas Mekas.
 Elster performs and hosts art happenings in her studio and private gallery, The Development underground.
 Most recently she sang her song Amid with pianist Sugar Vendil at the music benefit for NCP.